emagiz/emdocs/mds/microlearning/crashcourse-platform-create-data-type-transformations.md

 ##### Intro

 # Data type transformations
-The data type (i.e. string, dateTime, boolean, integer or decimal) of attributes can differ between the input definition and the target definition.
+The data type (i.e. string, dateTime, boolean, integer, or decimal) of attributes can differ between the input definition and the target definition.
 To ensure that you end up with a valid target message you will need a data type transformation to reach that goal.

-In this microlearning we will educate you on the possibility of data transformations in eMagiz.
+In this microlearning, we will educate you on the possibility of data transformations in eMagiz.

 Should you have any questions, please contact academy@emagiz.com.

-- Last update: February 9th 2021
+- Last update: February 9th, 2021
 - Required reading time: 3 minutes

 ## 1. Prerequisites
 - Basic knowledge of the eMagiz platform

 ## 2. Key concepts
-This micro learning focuses on data type transformations.
+This microlearning focuses on data type transformations.

 With data type transformations we mean: Ensuring that the output is valid according to the data type of the attribute in the target message

 ##### Theory

 ## 3. Data type transformations
-There are several data type transformations that could be done with eMagiz.
-In this microlearning we will focus on the one that you will use the most.
+Several data type transformations could be done with eMagiz.
+In this microlearning, we will focus on the one that you will use the most.
 Transforming from a string to a date(Time).
-To illustrate this point I made a new mapping in Design, this time one for a API Gateway flow.
+To illustrate this point I made a new mapping in Design, this time one for an API Gateway flow.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-data-type-transformations--data-type-transformation-starting-point.png"></p>